Local intersections of Lagrangian manifolds correspond to catastrophe theory: Lagrangian contact problems and catastrophe theory

 \begin{proof} The statement follows from \cite{Weinstein1971}. \end{proof}

-\begin{remark}[Warning] Contact equivalence for Lagrangian contact problems is not to be confused with Mather's notion of contact equivalence for map germs which is related to the contact of a smooth manifold with a zero section of a smooth bundle (i.e.\ without symplectic structure) \cite{MatherIII}. \end{remark}
+\begin{remark}[Warning] Contact equivalence for Lagrangian contact problems is not to be confused with Mather's notion of contact equivalence for function germs which is related to the contact of a smooth manifold with a zero section of a smooth bundle (i.e.\ without symplectic structure) \cite{MatherIII}. \end{remark}

 \begin{definition}[cotangent bundle structure and projection] Let $X$ be a Lagrangian submanifold of a symplectic manifold $Z$.
-A symplectomorphism $\Phi$ from an open neighbourhood $U\subset Z$ with $X \subset U$ to a tubular neighbourhood of the zero section of $\pi \colon T^\ast X\to X$ is called a {\em cotangent bundle structure for $Z$ (with respect to $X$).} The map $\pi \circ \Phi$ is called the {\em (cotangent bundle) projection with respect to the structure $\Phi$.} \end{definition}
+A symplectomorphism $\Phi$ from an open neighbourhood $U\subset Z$ with $X \subset U$ to a tubular neighbourhood of the zero section of $\pi \colon T^\ast X\to X$ is called a {\em cotangent bundle structure for $Z$ over $X$.} It is required that $\pi\circ \Phi \circ \iota$ is the identity map on $X$, where $\iota \colon X \hookrightarrow U$ is the natural inclusion.
+The map $\pi \circ \Phi$ is called the {\em cotangent bundle projection with respect to the structure $\Phi$.} \end{definition}

 \begin{remark} The existence of cotangent bundle structures (for a sufficiently small neighbourhoods $U$ of $X$) is guaranteed by Weinstein's generalisation of Darboux's theorem, see, for instance, \cite[Thm.\ 15.3]{Libermann1987}.
-Notice that, in comparison to the existence of local Darboux coordinates, Weinstein's generalisation has a global character since $X$ does not need to be shrunk for symplectomorphisms to exist.
-As all considerations in this chapter are local, the globality is only exploited for notational convenience in this context.
+Notice that, in comparison to the existence of local Darboux coordinates, Weinstein's generalisation has a global character since $X$ does not need to be shrunk for cotangent bundle structures to exist.
+As all considerations in this paper are local, the globality is only exploited for notational convenience in this context.
 Moreover, we may refer to a function germ and a representative with the same symbol where a differentiation is not essential. \end{remark}